-Laurie Iudin-Nelson (department head, program director)
+David Thompson (department head), Laurie Iudin-Nelson (section leader, program director)

 The Russian studies major is intended to provide students with sufficient background in Russian language and culture to permit consideration of graduate work in related fields.
 It is also intended to prepare students in such diverse fields as economics, business, political science, history, anthropology, international relations, the sciences, medicine, law, social work, and education to enter their vocation prepared to contribute to decisions and issues which relate to Russian-American interactions.

 The Russian studies minor may be taken in conjunction with any major of the student's choice.
 Students should consult with the appropriate department for details regarding those majors.
 Courses normally do not count for both a major and a minor.
 Russian language study is a central component of both the major and the minor in Russian studies.

 The following courses are approved as electives for the Russian studies major and minor:

 Requirements for a major: 36 hours including RUS 201, 202, and RUS 345; three elective courses from the preceding list of approved courses in Russian studies, including one course from list A and one course from list B; a language immersion experience; a senior project.
 Writing requirement completed with FCUL/RUS/WGST 243, FCUL/RUS 350, or RUS 345.
 Russian Studies majors who choose to complete a senior project in a second major are not required to complete the senior project in Russian Studies.

 Requirements for a minor: A minimum of 20 hours including RUS 201, 202, and at least three courses selected from the preceding list of approved courses in Russian studies.

 Appropriate special topics courses, Paideia 450 courses, and study-abroad courses are reviewed by the Russian Studies Board and may be approved for the Russian Studies major and minor.
 Students may petition the Russian Studies Board to have relevant courses meet degree requirements.